He ruruku kia whakamahiri i a tātou, tamariki mai, pakeke mai, e tū pakari ai hei hunga whai whakaaro i ngā hapori manaaki.

 Community Worker – Damian Ardell

-Damian’s life-long passions include following Jesus, growing community and partnering with people to support them to reach their potential (especially people who face many challenges in life).
+Damian is dedicated to growing caring communities, empowering people who find life challenging, deep balanced learning and listening to people and intellectual ideas, and most importantly following Jesus.
 Previously he’s been a Chaplain with people with disabilities, an Associate Pastor, a High School Teacher and a Support Worker for a disability organisation.
 Damian’s qualifications include a B.A.
 (Hons), a B.Min, and a Grad.Dip.Tch.Ln.

 Papanui Baptist Freedom Trust is part of the Northwest Collective – nine local organisations from Belfast, Shirley, Papanui and Bishopdale who are committed to strengthening our communities through partnership.